 The international administration in Kosova brought a new interpretation for cultural heritage.
 Today, the cultural heritage monuments are being defined as never before on ethnic and religious grounds.
 This new paradigm of cultural heritage turns them into permanent source of tensions, while on political level; the cultural heritage continues to be an item of bargain between and Serbia.
-The Ahtisaari Plan is the document that has redefined the public discourse on cultural heritage, empowering its ethnic dimension.
-Nowadays, almost everyone in Kosova has wrongfully adopted this discourse, incorporating the Serb ethnicity into the monuments of orthodox heritage.
+The Ahtisaari Plan is the document that has redefined the public discourse on cultural heritage, empowering its ethnic dimension.6 Nowadays, almost everyone in Kosova has wrongfully adopted this discourse, incorporating the Serb ethnicity into the monuments of orthodox heritage.

 Four cultural heritage properties of Republic of Kosova are listed in the UNESCO World Heritage List as medieval monuments of Kosova.7 Nevertheless, these and other monuments that belong to orthodox Christian belief in Kosova, have been constructed in different historical circumstances, and in themselves contain layers of earlier cultures and beliefs.
-According to and religious tensions in former Yugoslavia, Serb nationalist circles had radically reduced the access to this heritage, adopting, nationalizing, and politicizing it completely.8 This ethnicization of cultural heritage monuments is in contradiction with the simple fact that they have been erected ties have become very vulnerable as Kosova has not managed to create a protection system that as temples of the Christian (orthodox) cult, while in those times (mainly medieval) various Christian people lived in Kosova.
+According to Shkëlzen Maliqi, in the times of high national and religious tensions in former Yugoslavia, Serb nationalist circles had radically reduced the access to this heritage, adopting, nationalizing, and politicizing it completely.8 This ethnicization of cultural heritage monuments is in contradiction with the simple fact that they have been erected as temples of the Christian (orthodox) cult, while in those times (mainly medieval) various Christian people lived in Kosova.